 Incident Response

-In the event of a security incident affecting user data, we commit to:
+In the event of a security incident that affects user data, we commit to:

 Compliance Considerations